seqan/seqan/manual/source/Tutorial/IndexIterators.rst

 	:width: 300px

      At each node print the text of the edges from the root to the node.
-     You may only use the functions :dox:`TopDownIterator#goDown goDown`, :dox:`TopDownIterator#goRight goRight`, :dox:`TopDownHistoryIterator#goUp goUp` and :dox:`VSTreeIterator#isRoot isRoot` to navigate and :dox:`VSTreeIterator#representative representative` which returns the string that represents the node the iterator points to.
+     You may only use the functions :dox:`TopDownIterator#goDown`, :dox:`TopDownIterator#goRight`, :dox:`TopDownHistoryIterator#goUp` and :dox:`VSTreeIterator#isRoot` to navigate and
+     :dox:`VSTreeIterator#representative` which returns the string that represents the node the iterator points to.

    Hint
      * Use a :dox:`TopDownHistoryIterator TopDown History Iterator`.